poppak86/Alpaca/README.md

 - Connect to Alpaca Paper API
 - Trade any stock
 - Log detailed trade data to CSV
+- Define stop loss and take profit with ATR so no trade has open-ended risk
 - Begin self-analysis loop on trade outcomes

 ## 🛠 Setup